Home

 A Learning Community for Faculty and Staff

-Universal Design for Learning
+Universal Design for Learning (UDL)

-Whether new to U of T, new to teaching, or looking to refresh your practice, these self-paced asynchronous programs provide evidence-informed strategies to support inclusive, engaging, and effective course design and delivery—both online and in-person.
+Whether new to U of T, new to teaching, or looking to refresh your practice, these self-paced asynchronous modules provide evidence-informed strategies to support inclusive, engaging, and effective course design and delivery—both online and in-person.

 Getting Started with GenAI Tools